A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: Experiments

 \subsubsection{Training Settings for the Involved AD Models}

-In this paper, we propose to evaluate the generated samples by using the simplest AD method and a sophisticated AD method.
-In this way, one can obtain a thorough examination of the generated samples.

-As one end of the spectrum, the SVM-based anomaly detection algorithm is extremely simple and thus can directly reflect the patch-wise quality of the generated images.
+In our experiments, the generated samples are evaluated by using the simplest AD method and a sophisticated AD method.
+As one end of the spectrum, the SVM-based anomaly detection algorithm is extremely simple and thus can directly reflect the primitive quality of the generated images, at the patch level.
 In specific, the SVM model based on the RBF kernel \cite{chung2003radius} is employed as the patch classifier.
 The patch features are extracted by using the PatchCore algorithm \cite{PatchCore} and each $768$-D feature is assigned a positive label if the corresponding patch is normal while negative labels are assigned to the anomalous ones.
 In each trial, $100$ images are randomly sampled from the synthetic defective images and then $5000$ positive patch features and $5000$ negative patch features are extracted for training the SVM model.
 The final performance on each subcategory is calculated by averaging the results of $10$ random trails with the same setting.
 Besides, the performance of the SVM model trained merely on the genuine defective data is also reported.
 As to the parameter setting, we by default set the $\gamma$ of the RBF kernel as $1\times 10^{-4}$ while the regularization parameter $C$ is set to $1$.

-As a SOTA anomaly detection method, DeSTseg \cite{zhang2023destseg} employs a discriminative model to detect anomalous regions based on comparing them and their reconstructed defect-free counterparts.
-Before training, we first generate $5000$ defective samples by using AdaBLDM and another $5000$ defective samples by using the data augmentation method of DeSTseg.
+Referring to DeSTseg \cite{zhang2023destseg} which employs a discriminative model to detect anomalous regions by comparing them with reconstructed defect-free counterparts, before training, we first generate $5000$ defective samples by using AdaBLDM and another $5000$ defective samples by using the data augmentation method of DeSTseg.
 We store the defective samples generated by AdaBLDM in $\mathcal{D}_{gen}$ and store those augmented by DeSTseg in $\mathcal{D}_{raw}$.
 The training data is then sampled from the defect-free samples, $\mathcal{D}_{raw}$ and $\mathcal{D}_{gen}$ in the ratio of $5 : 4 : 1$.
 Note that according to the methodology of DeSTseg, the genuine defective samples, which are the seeds of the synthetic data generation, can not be used for training as the anomaly-free version of them is unknown.
 For each subcategory, the DeSTseg is learned for $10000$ iterations and we pick the DeSTseg model with a UNIQUE iteration number for all the subcategories in one dataset.